1. What is an Initiative?

 3. Working with Initiatives - the general concept

-Once you create an Initiative, you have to break it down into smaller work items/cards.
+Once you create an Initiative, you have to break it down into smaller actionable items.

-Once you create the work items on the Cards Workflow lane of the same Board or any other Board in your account, leave it to the team to process and complete the tasks.
+Once you create the smaller items on any Board in your account, leave it to the team to process and complete the tasks.